didi/mand-mobile/components/picker/README.en-US.md

 |startColumnIndex|index of the column to start resetting, default is 0|Function|

 ##### getColumnValue(index): activeItemValue
-Get the value of the currently selected option in a column, need to be called after the `initialed` event is fired or asynchronously
+Get data of the currently selected option in a column, need to be called after the `initialed` event is fired or asynchronously

 |Parameters | Description | Type|
 |----|-----|------|